niggebrugge/hello-world/README.md

 # hello-world

-## Just a test repository to play with
+## A dummy readme: Just a test repository to play with

 Nothing special about this repository!!
 Not real content to get.....